General Tax Info

 Tax ID Number or Employer Identification Number

-Any student group that will raise money and, therefore, spend money, will need to maintain proper financial accounts for the group.
+Any RSO that will raise money and, therefore, spend money, will need to maintain proper financial accounts.
 These accounts should not be the same as any one individual’s account and should be set up by applying for a Tax ID or EIN specific to the group.
 Each taxpayer, or RSO, must have a Federal Taxpayer Identification Number (Tax ID).

 The EIN is not a tax-exempt number.
 That term generally refers to a number assigned by a state agency that identifies organizations as exempt from state sales and use taxes.
 You should contact your state revenue department for additional information about tax-exempt numbers.